-Ploughing people into the business is something that’s going to happen to growing companies, but if a process isn’t defined, it’ll cost more in overheads than is likely necessary.
-Additionally, it’s creating jobs for the means of churning out product.
+Ploughing people into the business is something that’s going to happen to grow companies, but if a process isn’t defined, it’ll cost more in overheads than is likely necessary.
+Additionally, it’s creating jobs for the means of churning out products.
 Proper planning can eliminate the feeling of people lacking purpose, and add soul to a structure and its output.

 Selling something to make money in today’s retail environment isn’t going to progress a brand, and only cheapen the consumer experience.
-We have to offer up a feeling, and if everyone in that organisation isn’t on board with that, the spirit and the soul of that product loses meaning and can lose value.
+We have to offer up a feeling, and if everyone in that organization isn’t on board with that, the spirit and the soul of that product lose meaning and can lose value.

 As Carmine Gallo says in his publication of ‘Talk like TED’, “Aimee Mullins is not passionate about prosthetics, she’s passionate about unleashing human potential.
 Science shows that passion is contagious, literally.
 You cannot inspire others unless you are inspired yourself.”

 We should all be unleashing human potential by supporting and applying well-being to the workplace, highlighting and campaigning the importance of time off outside of work increases employee engagement.
 Many of us love our work, but we need time to engage in other activities and interests outside of work as well as to connect with loved ones, whether that’s friends or family.